-- 3.4.1 This section presents a review of the appraisal of the Draft Local Plan policy on support economic success against the sustainability objectives.
-There is no change to the policy or the appraisal presented for the Consultation Local Plan. - 3.4.2 The aim of the appraisal is to establish the policy's sustainability performance and identify any potential improvements to strengthen its sustainability credentials.
-Justification for the policy is presented in the Draft Local Plan.
-The specific policy commitments are highlighted below with the alternatives considered at the end of the chapter.
+- 3.4.1 This section presents the appraisal of the Submission draft Local Plan policy on supporting economic success against the sustainability objectives as there is no change to the policy or the appraisal however the possible measures to mitigate and enhance its performance have been revised. - 3.4.2 The aim of the appraisal is to establish the policy's sustainability performance and identify any improvements to strengthen its sustainability credentials.
+Justification for the policy is presented in the Submission draft Local Plan.